AmadeusITGroup/spark-perf-gazer/README.md

 It can be registered as `Spark` listener via `spark.sparkContext.addSparkListener(...)`.
 It will then listen to multiple events coming from `Spark`.

+Some event objects at query/job/stage level are stored in memory for later processing.
+Those events are wrapped by subtypes of `Event`.
+They are mostly start events, with some exceptions.
+These are preserved in a `CappedConcurrentHashMap` that has a maximum size so that memory usage is limited.
-The event objects at the launch of the query/job/stage are wrapped by `Event`.
-The event objects wrapped are classes like:
+The Spark events wrapped are related to classes like:

 - `org.apache.spark...StageInfo`
 - `org.apache.spark...SparkListenerJobEnd`